usc-mrel/dynamic_off_resonance_correction/README.md

 Run `main_speech_data.m`.

 ## Citation
-It is developed for research purposes only and not for commercialization.
 If you use it, please refer to our work.
 ```
 @article{doi:10.1002/mrm.27373,
 author = {Lim, Yongwan and Lingala, Sajan Goud and Narayanan, Shrikanth S. and Nayak, Krishna S.},